 Personalise your granola recipe in a few simple steps

 For years, I’ve been eating what I thought was muesli, but is in fact granola as it is baked!
-When I eat muesli or granola, there is always something in it I don’t like – always too many raisins for me.
+When shop bought muesli or granola always something in it I don’t like – too many raisins or cardboard pieces of banana.
 This is why I always make my granola recipe at home.

 Use my guidelines and create the perfect granola for you:

-- Make it vegan by using maple syrup or use delicious local honey.
+- Make it vegan by using maple syrup or use delicious local honey if you’re vegetarian.